Last Updated: May 2025

 Amsterdam is renowned for its cultural diversity and tolerance.
 Historically, it became a refuge for persecuted religious groups, including Sephardic Jews, Huguenots and Armenians, who contributed to the city’s rich cultural fabric and economic prosperity.
 This spirit of openness continues today, with a multicultural population and progressive social policies including regulated sex work and soft drug use.

 Amsterdam also boasts a lively arts scene with theaters, music venues and festivals reflecting its historical and contemporary creativity.
 This was a holographic image in a shop window that changed as you walked past, necessitating a double take.
-You have to appreciate the dutch humor.
+You have to appreciate the Dutch humor.

 The city’s architecture ranges from historic canal houses to modern designs, offering a picturesque yet dynamic urban experience.